- Ph.D., University of Colorado at Boulder, 2005

 - University of Washington, 2005-2008

-Seed dispersal ecology, avian ecology, and plant ecology
+Seed dispersal ecology, foraging behavior, and plant ecology

 My research centers on studying interactions between plants and animals (birds mostly) that eat fruit and disperse seeds.
 Thus, I merge zoological and botanical approaches to formulate questions about the organization and ecology of plant communities and habitats.
 I strive to understand how the foraging and movement behavior of fruit-eating birds has an impact on the patterning, demography, and migration of plant populations and diversity.
 In my lab we use stable-isotope methods to track the fate of seeds and trophic interactions.
-Current projects take place in the Caribbean (Puerto Rico), Argentina, Bolivia, Spain, and in the central Pennsylvania area.
+Current projects take place in the Caribbean (Puerto Rico & Dominican Republic), Argentina, Brazil, and Pennsylvania.